Lida Ponce

 While obtaining her M.S. in I/O Psychology, she project managed a Navy-funded project of $50,000 and conducted weekly experiments over a period of 7 months to evaluate a training program and mindfulness intervention.
 In addition, she worked as an associate consultant for the Center for Organizational Effectiveness, where she developed client surveys and administered assessments for medium to large-sized organizations.
 After her M.S. degree, she worked as a Human Resource Generalist.
 She created and implemented an employee handbook, revamped the onboarding process, the new hire orientation program, employee surveys, and training.
 She also analyzed HR data, established the best plan of action for implementation, and recommended action items based on trends.

-Lastly, Lida has taken on roles as a Teaching Assistant for courses in Statistics and has served as an Instructor for Personality Theory and Mystery, Madness, Murder.
+Lastly, Lida has taken on roles as a Teaching Assistant for courses in Statistics and has served as an Instructor for Industrial and Organizational Psychology, Personality Theory, Groups and Teams, Personnel Training and Development, Mental Illness and Criminal Justice, and Mystery, Madness, Murder.
 She is dedicated to making a lasting impact on her students through teaching and mentorship.

 Selected Publications